Gang of Four (film): Plot

 Cécile attempts to find the key, realizing its importance to vindicating her boyfriend, but prematurely gives up.
 Thomas becomes far less cautious with his encounters at the estate in his efforts to find the key.
 Thomas reveals himself as a policeman to Anna, Claude, Joyce, and Lucia and refuses to leave the estate until he obtains the key.
 He tells them that the key can be used to unlock a secured box containing damning evidence against a judge, which he does not want released.
 Should they cooperate, Thomas claims he will coordinate Cécile's boyfriend's release.
 Lucia claims multiple times that she tossed the key into the Seine although Thomas does not believe her.
 Thomas knows that the key remains somewhere in the house.
 After five days of his living at the estate, Lucia attempts to murder Thomas with the same poison she used in her own suicide attempt but Thomas outsmarts her.
 He tries to make her drink the glass of poisoned whiskey she gave him but she drops it and it shatters.
 He then repeatedly shakes Lucia until the key falls off her person.
 Thomas attempts to escape the estate with the key in hand but is either knocked unconsciousness or killed by two blows of a barbell swung by Joyce.

 Anna, Claude, Joyce, and Lucia conduct an infantile mock trial for Cécile's boyfriend, highly reminiscent of the sensationalized trial in Werner Schroeter's Palermo or Wolfsburg.
 This performance mawkishly prompts them to reconvene with their former students at Constance's theater and rehearse a play.
 The rehearsal seems to be the first time the students have worked together on a play.
 Despite their talent, they struggle to finish even a single scene.
 They realize that they are unable to act without Constance's relentless criticism, not knowing if she'll ever return.

 Reception

 Gang of Four has a 100% approval rating on Rotten Tomatoes based on the views of seven critics.

+Nathalie Richard won the inaugural Michel Simon Prize for her performance in the film, in 1989.